Tender-crisp asparagus puts a fresh twist on the classic Eggs Benedict recipe.

 Then, you're supposed to make a "gentle vortex", slide the eggs in, and continue to stir so the whites wrap around the yolk.
 Again, my yolks tore and I ended up with a big mess.

-It's possible that I'm just really aggressive when I'm cooking, but this method just did not work for me at all.
-I also realized that pouring the egg in from a height causes the whites to explode upon contact with the water, which separates it from the yolk.
+I also (eventually) realized that pouring the egg in from a height causes the whites to explode upon contact with the water, which separates it from the yolk.

 Boiling the water (instead of simmering) has a similar effect.
 You can see some of my failures above.